-In the Saṃyukta Āgama, it is recorded that a non-Buddhist or a certain householder inquired about the Dharma from one of the World-Honored One's disciples.
-After the disciple answered, he thought: "Does this response of mine accord with the World-Honored One's teachings?
-Could it contradict or slander him?"
-So the disciple went to consult the World-Honored One, saying: "Venerable One, a non-Buddhist asked me about the Dharma, and I answered thus.
-Did I slander you?"
-The World-Honored One replied: "Your answer was correct; you did not slander me."
-From this, we should understand that any speech or expression that does not accord with the facts constitutes slander.
-If a disciple conveys the Dharma in a way that does not align with the Buddha's intent or contradicts the Buddha, it is slander against the Buddha.
-If the Buddha states that a certain teaching is thus, and a disciple says it is not thus, this is slander against the Buddha and also against the Dharma.
-Merely uttering "no" to the Buddha's teachings constitutes slander against the Buddha and the Dharma.
+In the Saṃyukta Āgama, it is recorded that when a non-Buddhist or a layperson inquired about the Dharma from one of the World-Honored One's disciples, the disciple, after answering, would wonder: "Does my response align with the World-Honored One's teachings?
+Have I contradicted or slandered him?"
+The disciple would then approach the World-Honored One and say: "Venerable Sir, a non-Buddhist asked me about the Dharma, and I answered thus.
+Have I slandered you?"
+The World-Honored One would reply: "Your answer was correct; you did not slander me."
+From this, we should understand that any speech or expression that does not accord with the truth constitutes slander.
+If a disciple conveys the Dharma in a way that does not align with the Buddha’s intent or contradicts the Buddha, it is slander of the Buddha.
+If the Buddha declares a certain teaching to be thus, and a disciple says it is not thus, this is slander of the Buddha and slander of the Dharma.
+Merely uttering a word of negation against the Dharma taught by the Buddha constitutes slander of the Buddha and the Dharma.

-Slandering the Sangha is similarly straightforward.
-Slandering the Sangha is further divided into slandering ordinary monastic disciples and slandering accomplished monastic disciples (bhikṣus) and Bodhisattva disciples.
-The karmic offense of the former is relatively lighter, while that of the latter is exceedingly grave, with consequences that are inconceivable.
-Simply denying the Supramundane Sangha by saying "no," "it is not," or "it is wrong," when the facts are otherwise, establishes the offense of slander.
-Sentient beings often disregard this, thinking that denying others is no fault, and casually utter "wrong" or "not so."
-Yet this is not merely a matter of fault but of karmic offense.
-Matters involving fundamental principles often constitute hell-worthy offenses, and in future lives, one will suffer the immense retribution for slandering the Supramundane Sangha.
-When one truly experiences this retribution in a future life, one often remains unaware of why such suffering has befallen them.
-Thus, they endure retribution in confusion and create more karmic offenses in confusion—such is the foolish ignorance of sentient beings.
+Slandering the Sangha, then, becomes equally grave.
+Slandering the Sangha is further divided into slandering ordinary monastics and slandering realized monastic disciples and Bodhisattva-monastics.
+The karmic offense of the former is relatively lighter, while that of the latter is exceedingly heavy, with unfathomable retribution.
+If you merely deny the Sagely Sangha, uttering a word like "no," "not so," or "incorrect" when the facts are otherwise, the offense of slander is established.
+Sentient beings often disregard this, thinking that negating others is no great fault, and casually say "no" or "not so."
+Yet this is not merely a matter of fault; it is a matter of karmic offense.
+Matters concerning fundamental principles often constitute offenses leading to hell, and in future lives, one will suffer the immense retribution for slandering the Sagely Sangha.
+When one truly experiences this retribution in a future life, they often remain unaware of why such suffering befell them.
+Thus, they ignorantly suffer the consequences and ignorantly create further karma.
+Sentient beings are so foolish and ignorant.

 3